A general guide to the Human Rights Act, with information about your human rights and what you can do if someone doesn't respect them.

 A qualified right can only be restricted when certain general conditions are met.
 This means your individual rights need to be balanced with the interests of the wider community.

-An example of this would be the government restricting your right to freedom of expression (Article 10) if you are encouraging racial hatred.See our full list of legal terms.
+An example of this would be the government restricting your right to freedom of expression (Article 10) if you are encouraging racial hatred.Visit our full listing of Legal Terms

 This is a special court that deals with cases relating to the Mental Health Act 1983.
 The Tribunal decides whether you can be discharged from your section.
 It can sometimes make recommendations about matters such as hospital leave, transfer to another hospital, guardianship and community treatment orders (CTOs).